MShZ/ZkBirtReport/README.md

-Integrating BIRT Viewer Toolkit andZK
+Integrating BIRT Viewer Toolkit and ZK
 ============
 1. Create a report in Eclipse BIRT Designer;
 2. Deploy ActuateBIRTViewer Toolkit in application server;